 This suite of tools has three main components to help academic units manage their own processes efficiently:

-- Course and program proposals/updates, and program-review activities.
+Course, curricular and program proposals/updates, and program-review activities.

 Office of the Provost

-registrar, Office of the Registrar
+Registrar, Office of the Registrar